What Is Codeine?

 - complete aftercare programs

-Locating a facility for the treatment of codeine addiction can seem overwhelming.
-Our professional staff at Vertava Health Massachusetts can discuss our opioid treatment program with you.
+Locating a facility for codeine addiction treatment in Massachusetts can seem overwhelming.
+Our professional staff at Vertava Health Massachusetts, formerly Swift River, can discuss our opioid treatment program with you.

-To learn more about the opioid treatment program at Vertava Health Massachusetts, contact a treatment specialist today.
+To learn more about the codeine treatment program at Vertava Health Massachusetts, contact a treatment specialist today.